-The United States driving team made history on Sunday, the final day of the FEI World Equestrian Games Tryon 2018, winning its first-ever gold medal for the discipline.
+The United States driving team made history on the final day of the FEI WEG Tryon 2018, winning its first-ever gold medal for the discipline.

-Misdee Wrigley-Miller was the first American on course, and she added 32.93 penalties to her score.
+Misdee Wrigley-Miller was the first American on the driving course at 2018 WEG, and she added 32.93 penalties to her score.
 Jimmy Fairclough added 12.07.
-Then Dutch driver Bram Chardon completed the first and what was ultimately the only fault-free cones round of the day, putting on even more pressure.
+Then Dutch driver Bram Chardon completed the first and what was ultimately the only fault-free cones driving round of the day, putting on even more pressure at 2018 WEG.
 His father/teammate, Ijsbrand Chardon, was next with just 4.10.
 The final driver for the Netherlands, Koos de Ronde, had an impressive finish with just 5.79 points, which was the team’s drop score.

 The final American driver on course was Chester Weber, who stood in second place individually.
-He went clear and just over the time, adding only 2.77 points to the U.S. team’s score, good enough to stay ahead of the Netherlands to take home the first-ever gold medal for a U.S. team.
+He went clear and just over the time, adding only 2.77 points to the U.S. team’s score, good enough to stay ahead of the Netherlands to take home the first-ever gold medal for a U.S. driving team at 2018 WEG.
 Weber’s score also kept him in silver medal position individually, with only Australia’s Boyd Exell left to go.

 Exell proved why he’s the top four-in-hand driver in the world, steering his team of black Warmbloods to a near-perfect round, adding just 0.53 points to his score to secure individual gold, just like he did at the 2014 and 2010 WEGs.

 It was a historic 2018 WEG moment in the show jumping arena today as well.
 Germany’s Simone Bluth became the first woman to win individual WEG gold in jumping, and she did so with a decisive victory aboard her mare, DSP Alice.